ramza007/Password-Locker/README.md

 ## Documentation

-The project works responsively and has no errors during testing, stores your data and will display once the short code is called.
+The project works responsively and had no errors during testing, stores data and displays it with the help of short codes.

 ---

-### This [link](https://github.com/ramza007/Password-Locker/) will take to my live site on Git Hub
+#### This [link](https://github.com/ramza007/Password-Locker/) will take to my live site on Git Hub

 ---